hbctraining/DGE_workshop_salmon_online/lessons/04b_DGE_DESeq2_analysis.md

 **What is dispersion?**

 The dispersion parameter **models the within-group variability by describing how much the variance deviates from the mean**.
 A dispersion of 1 would indicate that there is no deviance from the mean (i.e mean == variance).
-Of course this not typical of RNA-seq data, given there always biological variability present across replicates.
+A typical RNA-seq dataset, will exhibit some amount of biological variability present across replicates and so we will always have dispersion values less than one.

+**How is the dispersion value derived?**

-We know that the variance has the following relationship with the mean and variance:
+In DESeq, we know that the variance of the counts for a given gene is modeled by the mean and dispersion:

 <img src="https://render.githubusercontent.com/render/math?math=Var_{ij} = \mu_{ij}  %2B\!  \alpha_{i} \mu_{ij}^2">